 James Earl Jones Profile

 James Earl Jones is an American actor.
-He has been defined as “one of America’s most prominent and universal” actors for his performances in film, television, and theater, and “one of the most incredible actors in American history”.
+He has been defined as “one of America’s most prominent and universal” actors for his film, television, and theater performances, and “one of the most incredible actors in American history”.

 James Earl Jones Age

 Jones is 92 years old as of 2023.
-He was born on 17th January 1931 in Arkabutla, Mississippi, United States of America.
-Furthermore, he celebrates his birthday on 17th January every year.
+He was born on January 17, 1931, in Arkabutla, Mississippi, United States of America, and celebrates his birthday on that day every year.

 James Earl Jones Height